 BAKING A DIFFERENCE

-We feel that supporting our community and giving back is vital, especially during this difficult time.
-Below are some of the ways we aim to "bake a difference:"
+We feel that supporting our community and giving back is vital - below are some of the ways we aim to "bake a difference:"

 Supporting non-profits that benefit children

 - No Kid Hungry is a national campaign run by Share Our Strength, a nonprofit working to solve problems of hunger and poverty in the United States and around the world.
 Especially in this time of distance learning, many kids who rely are school meals are at risk of not receiving the food they need.
-Our donations will help ensure no child goes hungry.
+Madre Made ran a 2-year campaign with No Kid Hungry, donating 5% of our revenue and we are proud to have been featured in the 2020 No Kid Hungry Annual Report as a strong supporter of their cause.
 Learn more here.

 - Sierra Madre Community Nursery School is a play-based, NAEYC accredited, parent participation school that offers a high quality educational experience from preschool through kindergarten in a natural setting.
 Children develop social and emotional skills through developmentally play guided by teachers and parents working in the classroom.
+Madre Made made significant donations during the school during the 2020-2021 school year, when the pandemic caused financial hardship for the school.
 Learn more about the school here.

 Local, Seasonal Ingredients